tru-ID/api-definitions/standards.md

 ### Page Based

 In certain situations (e.g. reviewing Projects) it may be beneficial to skip over pages if you're not interested in that data.
-In this situation, `page` and `page_size` should be used.

 The first page is page `1`.